Niphargus aquilex

 N. aquilex is more commonly found in groundwater sites (e.g. wells, springs, aquifers and riverine gravels) than in caves and there are few records from the latter.
 It has been recorded from Rickford Cave in the Mendips, Paviland Cave on the Gower Peninsula, Ogof y Pebyll near Bridgend and from Agen Allwedd, Breconshire, although this latter record is thought to be a mis-identification of Niphargus fontanus.
 It is common in Holwell Cave in Devonian Limestone in the Quantock Hills, Somerset and frequently occurs in caves in Devon, also in Devonian Limestone.
 Holwell Cave and the Devon caves differ from most other British caves in their Devonian geology.
 However it is thought that the main reason for N. aquilex’s presence in caves in the far south west might be the absence of Niphargus fontanus, the most commonly occurring cavernicolous Niphargus, from this area.
 Competition with the robust and relatively large N.fontanus might exclude N. aquilex from caves in the Mendips and South Wales, although the two species are often recorded together at groundwater sites such as the Town Well at Ringwood and Waterston cress beds.
 N. aquilex sometimes occurs with Niphargus glenniei in Devon caves, even sometimes in the same pools.
 However, N. glenniei is much smaller and less likely to be a competitive threat.

 As well as mainland Britain and the Isle of Anglesey mentioned above, Niphargus aquilex has also been recorded from the Isle of Wight and Jersey, Guernsey, Sark and Alderney in the Channel Islands.
-It is also known from central and southern Europe, including Italy and the Balkans and is one of the most widely distributed species in Europe.
+It is also known from central and southern Europe, including Italy and the Balkans and is one of the most widely distributed species in Europe, although molecular studies (e.g. Trontelj, 2009) have shown that this distribution in fact consists of a complex of several cryptic species, each with much smaller ranges.

 BRC distribution map for Niphargus aquilex